-As we reach the west region of Iceland, you will understand why this area is dubbed “The Sagaland”.
-Take your time to explore Stykkisholmur’s diversity with lava and rock formations, glaciers, volcanic activity, and hot and cold springs.
-Participate in a range of exciting excursions such as kayaking, hiking and horse riding.
+As we reach the west region of Iceland, you will understand why this area is dubbed "The Sagaland".
+Take your time to explore Stykkisholmur's diversity of lava and rock formations, glaciers, volcanic activity, and hot and cold springs.
+Participate in a range of exciting excursions such as kayaking, hiking and horseback riding.

 Iceland's capital offers visitors a rich urban life.
 Relatively close to Reykjavik you will find glaciers, waterfalls, geysers and mountains.
 Reykjavik itself hosts fine restaurants, museums and shops.
 We will arrive in the morning hours, and this is where our voyage ends.